sofiawallq/vintage-corner/README.md

 - Create an env.py file and add the following: import os os.environ.setdefault( "DATABASE_URL", "")
-os.environ.setdefault("SECRET_KEY", "your__secret_key")
+os.environ.setdefault("SECRET_KEY", "your_secret_key")
 - Check to se that your env.py file is added to the .gitignore file.
 - Make sure your settings.py has this code in it: SECRET_KEY = os.environ.get("SECRET_KEY").
-- Click on the "Settings" tab and navigate to the "Reveal Config Vars" section.
+- Navigate to the Heroku admin panel and click on the "Settings" tab and navigate to the "Reveal Config Vars" section.
 - Add a SECRET_KEY value to Herokus Config Vars.

 4. Deployment with static files
-- Install Python package for whitenoise with the command: pip3 install whitenoise==6.7.0
+- Install Python package for whitenoise with the command: pip3 install whitenoise
 - Add whitenoise to your requirements.txt file with the command: pip3 freeze --local > requirements.txt
 - Add 'whitenoise.middleware.WhiteNoiseMiddleware' to the list of MIDDLEWARE in settings.py below Django SecurityMiddleware.
 - In settings.py add a path to staticfiles in this way: STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')